-Repayment begins 60 days after the full disbursement of the loan, and any changes to the loan must be executed by the University’s Office of Student Financial Assistance within 14 days of disbursement of the loan.
+Repayment information will be communicated from your loan servicer after 60 days of full disbursement.
+Deferred repayment begins six months after you graduate, leave school, or drop below half-time enrollment.
+Any changes to the loan must be executed by the University’s Office of Student Financial Assistance within 14 days of disbursement of the loan.
 Student borrowers must be U.S. citizens or permanent residents to apply for the loan.

-Obtain the latest Graduate PLUS Loan applicaton on our Forms page.
+Obtain the latest Graduate PLUS Loan application on our Forms page.

 Steps to Obtain a Federal Direct Graduate PLUS Loan at Catholic University

 - Do not omit any of the steps (1-4).
-Your loan will not process unless ALL steps are completed.
+Your loan will not be processed unless ALL steps are completed.